CortexIntelligentAutomation/docs/content/en/docs/2024.1/getting-started/on-premise/add-innovation-to-72/multiple-server-with-ha/prerequisites.md

 #### Application Servers

 {{% alert title="Note" %}}
-For production systems it is recommended that X.509 SSL wildcard certificates are obtained from a Certificate Authority and used for installation.
-For non-production systems, certificates can be omitted from installation and it will create and use self-signed certificates.
+For production platforms it is recommended that X.509 SSL wildcard certificates are obtained from a Certificate Authority and used for installation.
+For non-production platforms, certificates can be omitted from installation and it will create and use self-signed certificates.
 This may prevent 3rd parties that require valid certificate verification to access the API Gateway Service.
 {{% / alert %}}

 An X.509 SSL wildcard certificate should be used to: